bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 8-11.</b> Lighting cast on a radial gradient vs. a flat fill</i></small></small></p>

-Lighting is one of those things in SVG that's very easy to get wrong.
+<p>Lighting is one of those things in SVG that's very easy to get wrong.
 When it does go awry, the results often look cheap, choppy, and jagged and can put you off playing with lighting altogether.
 We need to remember that with filters, we've moved from the realm of vectors to that of pixels, where resolution matters.
-A more finely gradiented alpha channel will translate to a higher-resolution bump map.
+A more finely gradiented alpha channel will translate to a higher-resolution bump map.</p>

-Fortunately, feTurbulence is a first-rate source of gradiented alpha channel data.
+<p>Fortunately, feTurbulence is a first-rate source of gradiented alpha
+channel data.
 In our next sketch, we'll use feTurbulence along with feDiffuseLighting and feDisplacementMap to simulate a rough, ripped paper effect.
-But first, we need to delve a little more into the details of the two aforementioned lighting primitives.
+But first, we need to delve a little more into the details of the two aforementioned lighting primitives.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-4a">8.4a Diffuse and Specular Lighting</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The feDiffuseLighting primitive simulates diffuse reflection.
-What this means is that the light that strikes the surface of a diffuse-lit object is scattered in all directions, as is characteristic of rough surface textures (like linen).
+<p>The feDiffuseLighting primitive simulates diffuse reflection.
+What this
+means is that the light that strikes the surface of a diffuse-lit object is scattered in all directions, as is characteristic of rough surface textures (like linen).
 The feSpecularLighting primitive, on the other